 You could arrive by ship to the port but most take the plane, landing at Lech Walesa International Airport.
 Ryanair and Wizzair operate low cost routes from many

 UK cities meaning that the beautiful city is within reach of even the tightest budgets.
-The routes are expected to get even more popular next year with the Euro 2012 finals being played in Poland and the
+The routes were even more popular with the Euro 2012 finals being played in Poland and the

 Ukraine.
 There are several bus routes into the city with route 210 being the most useful.
 The Mercure Hotel operates a shuttle bus, open to all travellers, which goes to the city centre too.
 Otherwise it’s a taxi ride or a hire car to get you to your accommodation.